• Recipes

 Veggie chicken pasta salad

 This blend of chicken breast and grated veggies can also be tossed into a cold pasta salad.
-Orzo, corkscrew or bowtie pasta all work well.
+Instant Pot Orzo, corkscrew pasta or bowtie pasta all work well.

 Add plain mayonnaise or the creamy lemon herb dressing below to pull the pasta salad together.
-You can also toss the chicken and veggies with the toasted sesame dressing and mix it with cold rice noodles.
+You can also toss the chicken and veggies with the toasted sesame dressing and mix it with cold rice noodles for a rice noodle salad.

 More chicken recipes